SixStringsCoder/Shelfio/docs/to-do-list.md

 - Fix EDIT-ADD to only work for a User's collectibles not with another user's collecibles (i.e. I can edit someone else's collectble)

-- Add Use Avatar to template while signed
+- Make Collection info editable

 - Add + symbol to Categories when creating a New Collection to create Categories on-the-fly (?????)

 - Add placeholders to Link Model for URL fields (?????)

-- Edit Contact page (Time to make Model, View?
-Or can it be sent via email)
+- Edit Contact page (sent via email)

 - Drag and Drop with Sortable (http://rubaxa.githwub.io/Sortable/)